 What are BRCA1 and BRCA2?

 If someone is born with one of these genes not working correctly, that person may have increased risks of certain types of cancer.
-These types include female breast, male breast, ovarian and prostate.
+These types include female breast, male breast, ovarian and prostate cancers.
 Other potential cancer risks include pancreatic cancer and melanoma.

-Do I need the BRCA test?
+What is the 23andMe BRCA test?

-- A personal or family history of cancer (including breast, colon or uterine cancer) before 50 years old.
+- A personal or family history of cancer, including breast, colon or uterine cancer, before 50 years old;

-- A personal or family history of rare cancers, such as ovarian cancer or male breast cancer.
+- A personal or family history of rare cancers, such as ovarian cancer or male breast cancer;

 - A known hereditary cancer syndrome in the family, like a relative with a BRCA1 or BRCA2 mutation.

-- HealthPartners Clinics
+- HealthPartners clinics

-- Park Nicollet Clinics
+- Park Nicollet clinics

 - HealthPartners Central Minnesota Clinic

 Megan Hanson is a licensed genetic counselor from the Park Nicollet Frauenshuh Cancer Center.
 She specializes in the area of hereditary cancer.
 Megan works with individuals, couples and families to evaluate family health history, discuss genetic conditions, explain genetic testing options, and help with the decision-making process.
 She serves as a resource for patients as well as other health care professionals.